jjocenio/arduino/README.md

 # arduino

-Here are projects and drafs using arduino.
-The projects includes the breadboard image, source and images.
+Here are projects and drafts using arduino.
+The projects include the breadboard image, source and images.